Hunter Renfrow Player Prop Bets for NFL Week 18 | Las Vegas vs. Los Angeles 1/9/2022

 Matchup vs. Los Angeles

-- In five matchups versus the Chargers, Renfrow has had a touchdown catch twice, but never more than one in any single game.
+- Renfrow has caught a touchdown pass against the Chargers twice, but did not have multiple TDs in either of those games.

-- The 237.6 yards per game the Chargers are allowing through the air makes them the NFL's 12th-ranked pass defense.
+- The Chargers are giving up 237.6 passing yards per game this year, the NFL's 12th-ranked pass defense.

-- With 25 passing TDs allowed this season, the Chargers defense is ranked 18th in the league.
+- At 1.6 passing TDs conceded per game, the Chargers defense is ranked 18th in the league.

 Recent Performances

-- Renfrow put together a 76-yard performance against the Colts last week on seven catches while being targeted nine times and scoring one touchdown.
+- In last week's outing against the Colts, Renfrow was targeted nine times, picking up 76 yards on seven receptions while scoring one touchdown.

-- Renfrow's stat line over his last three games shows 13 catches for 148 yards and two touchdowns.
-He averaged 49.3 receiving yards per game and was targeted 17 times.
+- During his last three games, Renfrow has racked up 148 yards on 13 catches with two touchdowns, averaging 49.3 yards per game on 17 targets.

 Renfrow's Las Vegas Teammates